Pledge your support here for the nomination of Hawker Culture in Singapore for UNESCO’s Representative List of Intangible Cultural Heritage today!

 - Encourage greater appreciation for our hawkers, and the important role our hawker centres play as part of our community and neighbourhoods

-- Ensure that our hawker culture will continue into the future, so that our future generations can continue to enjoy the food passed down from our forefathers
+- Ensure that Hawker Culture in Singapore will continue into the future, so that our future generations can continue to enjoy the food passed down from our forefathers

 What is the UNESCO Representative List of Intangible Cultural Heritage?